Course - Reservoir Fluids and Flow - TPG4145

 Course content

 The fluid part of the course describes reservoir fluid properties, multi-component phase behavior, PVT lab tests, and use of PVT data in reservoir calculations.
-The flow part of the course treats single-well behavior for steady state condition of wells producing from porous media, radial flow, as well as gas material balance calculation and well testing.
+The flow part of the course treats single-well behavior for radial flow of wells in porous media, as well as reservoir material balance and well testing.

 Learning outcome